ctrl-erik/100-days-of-code-log/README.md

 **Today's Progress**
 - Learned about Google SMTP Port, and sent emails with it.
-- Created an automated birthday wisher that used the date to function.
+- Created an automated birthday wisher that used the date to function

+## API Endpoints & Parameters
+### Day 33: July 3nd, 2021 - Monday

+**Today's Progress**
+- Created Kanye Quotes App, and an ISS Overhead Notifier Project.
+- Learnt about HTTP Codes, Exceptions and JSON data.